Tianming-Wu/AcrylicEffect/README.md

 2. **System Compatibility**: Mica and MicaAlt effects are only available on Windows 11 and will gracefully degrade on older systems.
 3. **Window Attributes**: When using visual effects, you typically need to set the window's transparent background attribute.
 4. **Debug Build**: In Debug mode, the library file is named `WindowsVisualEffectd.dll` (with a 'd' suffix).

+>[!IMPORTANT]
+>**About Transparency**: For a good visual effect, your window should have a transparent background.
+In Qt that is usually achieved by setting the `Qt::WA_TranslucentBackground` attribute.
+>
+>**BUT** notice that the above Qt method, or "Layered Window" method will regard fully-transparent areas as **"click-through"**, and mouse operations will pass though those areas, and also NOT considering them as part of the window, so hover events will be broken.
+>
+> For a good fix, check this answer on [Qt Forum](https://forum.qt.io/topic/162168/how-to-round-the-corners-of-a-frameless-qwidget-when-also-applying-acrylic-effects/10).

 ## Version History